ardagnir/vizardry/README.md

 Just as easy.

 ##  Upgrade

-The ugrade function is able to upgrade any plugin instaled from a git repository or vim.org.
+The `Evolve` command is able to upgrade any plugin instaled from a git repository or vim.org.

 To upgrade plugins from vim.org, you need to add a metainfos file.